 How many thefts remain undetected?

-Tip: If there is already a discussion in your company or with your clients about whether to invest in new camera technology, point out that smart cameras not only make retail safer but can also help to sell more effectively at the store.
-Learn more here.
+Tip: If there is already a discussion in your company or with your clients about whether to invest in new camera technology, point out that smart cameras not only make retail safer but can also help to sell more effectively at the point of sale.

 Security and loss prevention analytics

-Smart camera systems provide you with the data you need to become more successful.
+Smart camera systems provide you with the data you need to ensure efficient security service.
 The ability to assess patterns in these data, measure loss prevention programs, and make decisions in real-time is fundamental for running a sustainable security and loss prevention strategy.
-Here’s where Security and loss prevention analytics come into play.
+Here’s where retail loss prevention technology come into play.

-Security and loss prevention analytics help get answers to burning questions in these areas, among others:
+Security and loss prevention video analytics help get answers to burning questions in these areas, among others:

 • Testing: How effective is a new measure to prevent loss?